ferds003/ferds003.github.io/_projects/2024 MFBAOHS.md

 ### LEARNINGS:

-We were able to apply the **OSHA Checklist** for structured compliance audit. **Risk Assessment Matrix** for Prioritized hazards based on likelihood and severity. **Job Hazard Analysis (JHA)** for task-based hazard identification and controls. **WAIR Documentation Review** for verified DOLE compliance for monthly injury/illness reports.
+We were able to apply the `OSHA Checklist` for structured compliance audit. `Risk Assessment Matrix` for Prioritized hazards based on likelihood and severity. `Job Hazard Analysis (JHA)` for task-based hazard identification and controls. `WAIR Documentation Review` for verified DOLE compliance for monthly injury/illness reports.

-The connection that is required to discuss technical concepts to the hearing--impaired employees within the cooperative was a struggle and as well as a learning experience to be grounded everytime within the assembly line and workstations.
-For me given the impairments of the workers, double precautionaries and a safety culture is a must to ensure that their workplace is within standard of how every worker should be treated.
+The connection that is required to discuss technical concepts to the hearing--impaired employees within the cooperative was a struggle and as well as a learning experience to be grounded every time within the assembly line and workstations.
+For me given the impairments of the workers, double precautionary and a safety culture is a must to ensure that their workplace is within standard of how every worker should be treated.
 Overall, it was a great experience to be able to learn and experience the challenges of the workers in the cooperative and apply our learnings into the field.

 PS.
 Thanks to Bro.
-Kino and the Dept. for the oppurtunity for this memorable service learning project.
+Kino and the Dept. for the opportunity for this memorable service learning project.
 Shoutout to my co-implements for this project ykwya!

 <iframe src="https://drive.google.com/file/d/1gsVavrJR5CT5sw-skDNvdK2nERInEIwr/preview"